-- Insurance/Reinsurance Intermediary under the European Communities (Insurance Mediation) Regulations, 2005 (as amended)
+- Insurance Intermediary under the European Communities (Insurance Distribution) Regulations, 2018

-- Investment Business Firm under Section 10 of the Investment Intermediaries Act, 1995 (as amended)
+- Investment Intermediary under Investment Intermediaries Act, 1995

 The Central Bank of Ireland holds registers of regulated firms.
 You may contact the Central Bank of Ireland on 1890 777 777 or alternatively visit their website at www.centralbank.ie to verify our credentials.

-Adelphi Financial Brokers Limited is subject to and complies with the Consumer Protection Code, Minimum Competency Code and the Fitness and Probity Standards as laid down by the Central Bank of Ireland.
+Adelphi Financial Brokers Limited is subject to and complies with the Consumer Protection Code, Minimum Competency Code and the Fitness and Probity Standards which offer protection to consumers.
+These Codes can be found on the Central Bank’s website www.centralbank.ie